arcaravaggi/starter-hugo-academic/content/home/teaching.md

 #Megnyi Liu (BSc). *Behavioural ecology of Irish hares*.
 Queen's University Belfast.
 #Claire Molloy(BSc). *Behavioural ecology of European hares*.
 Queen's University Belfast.
 #Ashley Irwin (BSc). *Forage quality of vegetation associated with sympatric Irish and European hares*.
 Queen's University Belfast.
+#Alli Barg (MSc). *Modeling collision hotspots and probabilities for polecats in Wales*.
+University of South Wales & Vincent Wildlife Trust.
+#Bianca Gittens (MSc). *Multi-species occurrence models of urban garden mammals based on citizen science data*.
+University of South Wales & People's Trust for Endangered Species.
+#Sophie Hazell (MSc). *Comparing different sources of citizen science data in unstudied locations across the UK*.
+University of South Wales & University of Exeter.
+#Jessica Stone (MSc). *Attitudes to agri-environment schemes, conservation and biodiversity among Welsh farmers*.
+University of South Wales & Farmer's Union of Wales.

+#**University of South Wales** (2019-present)
+#*Module leader*
+#*2019-*
+#GE1S008 - Observational Fieldwork
+#Field-focussed, this module teaches fundamental ecological skills, including observational, surveying and recording techniques, species identification and behavioural observations.
+#GE2S008 - Biodiversity and Biogeography
+#Explores fundamental ideas in biogeography, including the global distribution or organisms in the past and present, and their relationships with physical environments.
+#GE2S017 - Research Methods in Natural History
+#This module aims to develop subject-specific skills through the use of meaningful examples in experimental tasks, underpinned with theoretical content, including subjects such as behavioural sciences, genetics, ecological principles and field biology.
+#GE3S009 - Mediterranean Field Expedition
+#Field-focussed and centred on instrumental measurement, fieldwork surveys and analysis of material and data collected from areas within the Mediterranean biome.
+#ES4S011 - European Field Expedition
+#Field-focussed and centred on field skills relevant to the study of terrestrial tetrapods, large mammals in particular.
+#*Teaching*
+#*2018-*
+#BI3D104 - Natural History Research Project
+#BI3S109 - Advanced Ecology
+#GE0S04  - Foundation in Natural History
+#GE1S008 - Observational Fieldwork
+#GE1S010 - Natural History
+#GE2S008 - Biodiversity & Biogeography
+#GE2S017 - Research Methods in Natural History
+#GE3S008 - Natural History Field Expedition
+#GE3S009 - Mediterranean Field Expedition
+#ES4H001 - Environmental Management and Legislation
+#ES4H002 - Wildlife Surveying
+#ES4S009 - Restoration Ecology
+#ES4S010 - Terrestrial and Aquatic Conservation
+#ES4S011 - European Field Expedition
+#ES4T001 - MSc Research Projects
+#**University College Cork** (2017-18)
+#*Module leader*
+#*2017-18*
+#BL6024 Quantitative skills for biologists using R.
+#Quantitative skills required by postgraduate students to successfully conduct and publish their research, with a focus on data analysis and graphing, statistics, and basic modelling, as generally implemented by zoologists and ecologists.
+#*Teaching*
+#*2017-18*
+#BL6024 - Quantitative skills for biologists using R.
+#**Queen's University Belfast** (2012-16)
+#Introduction to GIS (Teaching Assistant)
+#Animal Biology (Teaching Assistant)
+#Undergraduate residential field courses

 +++

 As a teacher I aim to provide my students with skills, knowledge and confidence critical to their academic and personal development.
 I take an inclusive approach, developing strong relationships and encouraging discussion.
 I work to support my students in all aspects while respecting their individuality and independence.

-**Current research students**
+**Current postgraduate research students**
 Samantha Ball (PhD). *Managing hares at Dublin airport*.
 University College Cork.
+Co-supervised with Dr. Fidelma Butler, University College Cork.

 Alan McCarthy (PhD). *The importance of wintering ecology for the conservation management of Hen Harriers (Circus cyaneus) in Ireland*.
 University College Cork.
+Co-supervised with Prof. John O'Halloran & Dr. Fidelma Butler, University College Cork.

 Lynsey Devine (PhD). *Impacts on freshwater invertebrates in UK uplands and the evaluation of monitoring and management techniques*.
 University of South Wales.

-Alli Barg (MSc). *Modeling collision hotspots and probabilities for polecats in Wales*.
-University of South Wales & Vincent Wildlife Trust.

-Bianca Gittens (MSc). *Multi-species occurrence models of urban garden mammals based on citizen science data*.
-University of South Wales & People's Trust for Endangered Species.

-Sophie Hazell (MSc). *Comparing different sources of citizen science data in unstudied locations across the UK*.
-University of South Wales & University of Exeter.

-Jessica Stone (MSc). *Attitudes to agri-environment schemes, conservation and biodiversity among Welsh farmers*.
-University of South Wales & Farmer's Union of Wales.

-**University of South Wales** (2019-present)
-*Module leader*
-*2019-*
-GE1S008 - Observational Fieldwork
-Field-focussed, this module teaches fundamental ecological skills, including observational, surveying and recording techniques, species identification and behavioural observations.

-GE2S008 - Biodiversity and Biogeography
-Explores fundamental ideas in biogeography, including the global distribution or organisms in the past and present, and their relationships with physical environments.

-GE2S017 - Research Methods in Natural History
-This module aims to develop subject-specific skills through the use of meaningful examples in experimental tasks, underpinned with theoretical content, including subjects such as behavioural sciences, genetics, ecological principles and field biology.

-GE3S009 - Mediterranean Field Expedition
-Field-focussed and centred on instrumental measurement, fieldwork surveys and analysis of material and data collected from areas within the Mediterranean biome.

-ES4S011 - European Field Expedition
-Field-focussed and centred on field skills relevant to the study of terrestrial tetrapods, large mammals in particular.

-*Teaching*
-*2018-*
-BI3D104 - Natural History Research Project
-BI3S109 - Advanced Ecology
-GE0S04  - Foundation in Natural History
-GE1S008 - Observational Fieldwork
-GE1S010 - Natural History
-GE2S008 - Biodiversity & Biogeography
-GE2S017 - Research Methods in Natural History
-GE3S008 - Natural History Field Expedition
-GE3S009 - Mediterranean Field Expedition
-ES4H001 - Environmental Management and Legislation
-ES4H002 - Wildlife Surveying
-ES4S009 - Restoration Ecology
-ES4S010 - Terrestrial and Aquatic Conservation
-ES4S011 - European Field Expedition
-ES4T001 - MSc Research Projects

-**University College Cork** (2017-18)
-*Module leader*
-*2017-18*
-BL6024 Quantitative skills for biologists using R.
-Quantitative skills required by postgraduate students to successfully conduct and publish their research, with a focus on data analysis and graphing, statistics, and basic modelling, as generally implemented by zoologists and ecologists.

-*Teaching*
-*2017-18*
-BL6024 - Quantitative skills for biologists using R.

-**Queen's University Belfast** (2012-16)
-Introduction to GIS (Teaching Assistant)
-Animal Biology (Teaching Assistant)
-Undergraduate residential field courses
+Co-supervised with Dr. David Lee, USW.

+Giselle Bonney (MSc).
+Spatial variation of and factors relevant to avian casualties at wildlife care centres in western Canada.
+Co-supervised with Dr. Emma Higgins, USW.

+Vikki Coombes (MSc).
+Felid co-existence and activity patterns following the depletion of water availability in Calakmul Biosphere Reserve.
+Co-supervised with Dr. Kathy Slater (Operation Wallacea).